Last Updated: October 30, 2022

 Frequently Asked Questions

 Where Do Royal Flycatchers Live?

+You can spot them in parts of Mexico, Bolivia, and Brazil but they live in different places depending on the subspecies since there are four of them.
 The ones in Central America are the northern flycatchers, while the birds in the forests of Brazil are the Amazonian or Atlantic flycatchers.
-If you see one in Peru or Ecuador, you're likely to be looking at the pacific flycatcher.
+If you see one in Peru or Ecuador, then you're likely to be looking at the pacific flycatcher.

 Watch this amazing video of Royal Flycatchers:

 What Is The Bird With A Yellow Mohawk?

 You're probably asking about a sulfur-crested cockatoo as it has yellow curled feathers on its crown.

 A golden pheasant flaunts a bright mohawk above a red and black cape that runs down the neck.
 It's so colorful with its yellow upper parts, red and blue wings, and a red underside.